TheCrescentKing/CPP-Ssnake/README.md

 Built using the library "GrAPiC" (http://liris.cnrs.fr/alexandre.meyer/grapic/html/index.html).

 I used Code::Blocks, but Visual Studio should not have any problems.
-Instruction for setting up the library on site.
+Instruction for setting up the library on the above site.

 -> Merge the folders "apps" , "data" and "build" with your grapic library.
 Then open the CB project in the build folder for Ssnake.